AI-Finished Campaign | Snuggies Diapers

 Monster Creation

-When I created the two missing monsters with Midjourney, I wanted to be sure they would match the lighting conditions of the images as closely as possible, so I used the images as part of the prompt parameters at first, but I didn't get the results I wanted.
+When I created the two missing monsters with Midjourney, I wanted to be sure they would match the lighting conditions of the images as closely as possible, so I used the images as part of the prompt parameters.
 After some experimentation, very many way-too-scary monsters, and lots of adjectives, I arrived at two monsters I was happy with.

 Retouching